Davina0316/open-source-python/inbox_client/gmail_client_interface.md

 # Gmail Client Interface
 This interface defines the behaviour of the Gmail Client, including how the client should connect/disconnect to Gmail, and the functionalities of the client such as reading, sending, deleting, and marking emails.
+This Gmail Client will later be intergrated with other teams' project such as AI Converstion Client, Chat Client or Issue Tracker Client.

 ---

+## Scope of Project
+This project is to develop a gmail client that can perform the following actions:
+- Connect to gmail server.
+- Login/Logout using address and password provided by user.
+- Authenticate itself with OAuth token.
+- Send email.
+- Select a mailbox from a list of mailboxes, get the emails in the mailbox, mark them as read or delete them.

+Example of some **out-of-scope** functionalities are:
+- Replying emails.
+- Mark emails as spam.
+- Unsubscribe email promos.
+- ...

 ## Interface Definition